X icon button to close sales banner

 default image

-Underlying health conditions are more likely to affect the timing and length of your period than its appearance—but there are some reasons why your period blood may vary in color.
+Underlying health conditions are more likely to affect the timing and length of your period than its appearance—but there are some reasons why your menstrual blood may vary in color.

-Blood (and tissue) changes color depending on how long it has been exposed to air oxygenation.
-Think of when you cut your skin—red blood comes out of a fresh wound.
-If you put a bandage on it and check it the next day, you’ll see that once-red blood will have turned brown.
-The majority of the water in the blood will have evaporated, making a more concentrated pigmentation.
+Blood (and tissue) changes color depending on how long it has been exposed to oxygen in the air (1).
+When you cut your skin, the blood from a fresh wound is bright red.
+If you put a bandage on it and check it the next day, you'll see that the once-red blood has been oxygenated and turned brown.
+Most of the water in the blood will have evaporated, making the pigmentation even more concentrated (1).

-Your endometrium is the inner lining of your uterus, which is where a fertilized egg would implant and grow.
-The endometrium is made up of highly vascularized tissue with special spiralized arteries (1).
-This provides a fertilized egg with quick and easy access to a fresh blood supply (carrying nutrients and oxygen), so it can start to develop.
+The menstrual cycle is a process that involves your ovaries and your endometrium, but it also affects your entire body (2,3).
+Your endometrium is the inner lining of your uterus that grows and sheds each cycle (2).
+It is where a fertilized egg could implant and grow into a pregnancy.
+The endometrium is made up of highly vascularized tissue (tissue with vessels) with special arteries called spiral arteries (2,3).
+This makes the perfect environment for a fertilized egg to grow, with quick and easy access to a fresh blood supply (carrying nutrients and oxygen) to begin developing into a fetus (2).

-As tissue breaks away, it leaves torn ends of blood vessels that continue to bleed (3, 4).
+As tissue breaks down, it leaves behind torn ends of blood vessels that continue bleeding (3,4).
 This is where the bright red blood you may see during your period comes from.
-Eventually, platelets (pieces of cells involved in blood clotting) are activated to group together and form a plug to stop the bleeding, bringing the period to an end (2).
+Eventually, platelets, pieces of cells involved in blood clotting, are activated to clump together and form a plug to stop the bleeding, ending your period (2,7).

 Table showing the meanings of black, brown, dark red, bright red, pink, and grey period blood.